gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Customization guide.md

 ## Supporting dark mode

 Some background and text colors use the `GiniColor` type with which you can set colors for dark and light modes.
-Please make sure to set contrasting images to the background colors in your `.xcassets` for the Gini Vision Library images you override (e.g. `onboardingPage1`).
+Please make sure to set contrasting images to the background colors in your `.xcassets` for the Gini Capture SDK images you override (e.g. `onboardingPage1`).
 The text colors should also be set in contrast to the background colors.

 ## Generic components

-`GiniConfiguration.backgroundColor` is deprecated in version 5.5.0.
-Use the screen specific background color instead e.g. `GiniConfiguration.onboardingScreenBackgroundColor`.

 ##### 1. Navigation bar
 <center><img src="img/Customization guide/Navigation bar.jpg" height="70"/></center>